 Answer: Buckle not!
 It is perfectly safe to can peaches with the skins on!
 Most people don't because some folks think it feels like they're swallowing a cat (short hair, not Persian) when they eat a peach with the fuzzy skin still on! :) But it is perfectly safe! (canning unskinned peaches, not cats, that is! :) ..I'm gonna get letters on this one, for sure...

-Answer:Yes, that’s common.
+Answer:Yes, tiny bubbles evenly distributed are common.
 Some of the air came from bubbles trapped between the pieces of fruit you put in the jar.
 Other bubbles came from air trapped within the fruit itself.
 As long as the jar was processed according to the directions and it sealed properly, it is perfectly safe to eat!

 Grandma was right.
 As long as a lab-tested recipe and process was followed, and the jars remain sealed, technically, they're safe to eat for a lifetime.
 Usually, the quality declines substantially after 2 years (color, text, taste).
 Peaches WERE different back then!
 Most of the peaches sold in stores today were bred to be very hard to hold up better in shipping.
 I hate them!
 To me, a peach should be soft and juice, not hard and crunchy!
 That's why I grow my own, or go to an orchard to pick older varieties!